-What are the highest efficiency solar panels?
+What are the most efficient solar panels?

 - SunPower X22 360W Panel In 2017 the SunPower X22 360W panel was brought to market and became the most efficient commercially available solar panel in the world at 22.2% panel efficiency.
 There’s nothing else around that can offer such high efficiency.